 Is there chlorine in your water supply?
 The answer is almost certainly yes if you live in the US or many other parts of the world.
 The chlorine is there to prevent the spread of waterborne diseases like dysentery, but it does come with a cost.
-Chlorine can actually weaken your immune system and leave it unable to fight off a pathogen like Candida.
+Chlorine can weaken your immune system and lessen its ability to fight off a pathogen like Candida albicans.

 There are several ways that you can reduce your chlorine exposure.
 In today’s post I’m going to describe exactly how chlorine can affect your immune system, and just what you can do to prevent this from happening.

 The idea that chlorine is harmful to us is not controversial at all.
 In fact both the Environmental Protection Agency and the Center for Disease Control list it as a harmful substance.
 However, they focus mostly on the effects that large amounts of chlorine can have on the upper respiratory tract.

 A less obvious, but equally troubling, side effect of chlorine happens in your intestines.
 When this powerful disinfectant passes through your stomach and reaches your gut, it can kill off or suppress many of the beneficial bacteria that live there.
 These bacteria help with digestion, regulate the acidity in your gut, and form an important part of your immune system.
 Among other things, destroying that delicate balance of flora can weaken your resistance to disease.

 An imbalance in your gut flora is also an opportunity for a fast-growing pathogenic yeast like Candida albicans.
 If your colonies of ‘good bacteria’ are destroyed by an external factor like antibiotics or chlorine, there is suddenly less competition in your gut.
 This provides the Candida colonies with the space and nutrients they need to create biofilms, expand throughout your gut, and produce their toxic byproducts in larger amounts.
 This intestinal Candida overgrowth can affect your digestion, damage your intestinal walls, and further weaken your immune system.